The Bee Team

-We’ve had the good fortune of teaming up with some very fine folks in our community that help make The Bee such great experience for everyone.
-We’re especially grateful to our brave storytellers, supportive audience members, our venues and volunteers, and Utah Humanities, KRCL 90.9fm, and CATALYST Magazine for their generous and ongoing support!
+Over the years we’ve had the good fortune of working alongside so many fine folks and are especially grateful to our brave storytellers, supportive audience members, our venues and volunteers, and Utah Humanities, KRCL 90.9fm, & Catalyst Magazine for their support!